(Spring, summer and autumn walks only)

 - Walking poles (highly recommended for negotiating rocky terrain and muddy patches, as well as assisting with balance and muscle fatigue)

-- Spare batteries or USB power cord for camera (there is one charging station in each hut, with 2 USB ports and 1 cigarette lighter socket)
+- Spare batteries or USB power cord for camera (there are eight USB charging ports in each hut)

 Optional Gear List